One of the most asked questions during my appearances on MSNBC's Your Business revolved around timing a new business.

 Have you visited other stores that carry similar products and know where they are weak?

-Competition is healthy to see how you would be different.
+Competition is healthy for seeing how you would be different.
 You should not be afraid of anyone selling anything similar to you.

 The greatest cause of retail businesses closing is having an unrealistic idea of breakeven and profitability.
 Get enough money from your bank so you don’t cripple the business.